 On 17 January 2001 India successfully test-fired an enhanced version of its intermediate-range Agni II ballistic missile, in the final operational configuration, from its eastern coast.
 It was the second test of the upgraded version of the original Agni, a two-stage, solid-fuel missile with a 1,250-mile range.
 With this launch of AGNI-II limited production of the missile commenced and its induction was planned during 2001-2002.

+The Government decided 07 March 2001 to induct the Intermediate Range Ballistic Missile Agni-II after it achieved operationalisation stage with its successful second launch in January 2001.
 On 07 March 2001 the Rajya Sabha was informed that the production of the longer-range Agni II missiles, and the intermediate range missiles, would begin in 2001.
 Defence minister George Fernandes said the missile, with a range over 2,000 km, would be configured to be used with any type of warhead.
 He said the second test firing of the missile recently had met all parameters and that the weapon was capable of carrying a payload of 1000 kg.

 As of April 2001, the Government of India stated that, based on the technologies developed under Agni technology demonstrator project, Agni-II had been successfully developed, flight-tested and has entered into limited series production.
 At that time, the Agni-II missile was planned to be inducted into the Armed Forces during 2001-2002.
 This was stated by the External Affairs Minister, Mr Jaswant Singh in reply to a question by Mr Shankersinh Vaghela in Lok Sabha.
 On 31 May 2001 the External Affairs Minister, Mr. Jaswant Singh, said the production of Agni was expected to begin next year [ie, in 2002].
 Speaking to MPs of the defence consultative committee, Mr. Singh said the Agni II, which has been successfully tested in April 1999 and January 2000, was ready for nuclear production.

 In April 2002 it was reported that the 2,500km range Agni-II intermediate range ballistic missile (IRBM) had been inducted into a specially raised missile unit of the Indian army.
-Just how many would be produced by Bharat Danamics and Bharat Electronics is uncertain, though commentators had spoken of an arsenal of about 25 of these missiles.
+Just how many would be produced by Bharat Danamics and Bharat Electronics was uncertain, though commentators had spoken of an arsenal of about 25 of these missiles.

 |Join the GlobalSecurity.org mailing list|